Al-Qaeda in the Islamic Maghreb: International links

 Allegations of the former GSPCs links to al-Qaeda predated the September 11 attacks.
 As followers of a Qutbist strand of Salafist jihadism, the members of the GSPC were thought to share al-Qaeda's general ideological outlook.
 After the deposition of Hassan Hattab, various leaders of the group pledged allegiance to al-Qaeda.

 In November 2007, Nigerian authorities arrested five men for alleged possession of seven sticks of dynamite and other explosives.
 Nigerian prosecutors alleged that three of the accused had trained for two years with the then Salafist Group for Preaching and Combat in Algeria.
-In January 2008 the Dakar Rally was cancelled due to threats made by associated terrorist organizations.

 In late 2011, the splinter group Movement for Oneness and Jihad in West Africa was founded in order to spread jihadi activities further into West Africa.
 Their military leader is Omar Ould Hamaha, a former AQIM fighter.

 According to U.S. Army General Carter Ham, Al-Qaeda in the Islamic Maghreb, the Somalia-based Al-Shabaab, and the Nigeria-based Boko Haram were as of June 2012 attempting to synchronize and coordinate their activities in terms of sharing funds, training and explosives.
 Ham added that he believed that the collaboration presented a threat to both U.S. homeland security and the local authorities.
 However, according to counter-terrorism specialist Rick Nelson with the Washington-based Center for Strategic International Studies, there was little evidence that the three groups were targeting U.S. areas, as each was primarily interested in establishing fundamentalist administrations in their respective regions.

-In a 2013, Al Jazeera interview in Timbuktu, AQIM commander Talha claimed that his movement went to Niger, Algeria, Burkina Faso and Nigeria, to organize cells of AQIM.
+In a 2013 Al Jazeera interview in Timbuktu, AQIM commander Talha claimed that his movement went to Niger, Algeria, Burkina Faso and Nigeria, to organize cells of AQIM.
 He explained their strategy: "There are many people who have nothing, and you can reach them by the word of God, or by helping them."